 How to Sleep with Sciatica Pain

-Your foot may have a pulsating pain.
-In your calf you may have a burning sensation.
-In the middle of the night, this sudden sciatic nerve pain stirs you, or stops you from falling asleep first.
-Fortunately, some simple tricks can be used to make you sleep with Sciatica more comfortable.
-From light to drug use, here are a few most common ways to increase your comfort to sleep with sciatica.
+Your foot may have pulsating pain.
+In your calf, you may have a burning sensation.
+In the middle of the night, this sudden sciatic nerve pain stirs you or stops you from falling asleep first.
+Fortunately, some simple tricks can make you sleep with Sciatica more comfortably.
+From light to drug use, here are a few most common ways to increase your comfort in sleeping with sciatica.
 Contact the back doctors in OKC for help.

 What Is Sciatica?

-The longest nerve in the human body is your sciatic nerve that runs down your backbone, to your muscles, and down your legs, and feet.
-If your sciatic nerve is in any way compressed or inflamed, you may have pain on your legs or lower back or tingling on your legs or your feet.
+The longest nerve in the human body is your sciatic nerve which runs down your backbone, muscles, legs, and feet.
+If your sciatic nerve is compressed or inflamed, you may have pain in your legs or lower back or tingling in your legs or feet.
 Typically, this pain is called sciatica.
-Sciatic nerve pain may range from being mere uncomfortable to being weakly painful, intermittent or chronic.
+Sciatic nerve pain may be uncomfortable, weakly painful, intermittent, or chronic.

 Get a Medium to Moderately Firm Surface

 Take care of your sleeping surface before considering pillows.
-Although comfort is a question of personal choice, many people with sciatica choose to sleep in a medium to solid mattress.
+However, comfort is a question of personal choice, many people with sciatica sleep on a medium to solid mattress.
 Some people prefer to sleep on the floor of a yoga mat.
-A firm surface can support and encourage alignment of the spinal cord.
+A firm surface can support and encourage the alignment of the spinal cord.

 Keep Pillows behind the Back and Under the Knees

-Place two pins behind your shoulders and dense pillows and tuck a flat pillow or two under your knees and top calves for elevating your legs, if your double-piece wedge coil is not in your budget or takes too much space on your bed.
+Place two pins behind your shoulders and dense pillows, and tuck a flat pillow under your knees and top calves to elevate your legs if your double-piece wedge coil is not in your budget or takes up too much space on your bed.

-Place two pillows behind the shoulders and keep a flat pillow or two under your knees and top calves for elevating your legs.
+Place two pillows behind the shoulders and keep a flat pillow under your knees and top calves to elevate your legs.

 A Large Pillow

-The pillow can also help comfort yourself while you sleep on your side with a large area under your head and against your chest.
-You can try a pillow that has customizable thickness levels so that you are comfortable with the height and the density.
+The pillow can also help comfort you while you sleep on your side, with a large area under your head and against your chest.
+You can try a pillow with customizable thickness levels to be comfortable with the height and density.

-Contact the back doctors in OKC at Longevity.
+Contact the pain management doctors in OKC.
 Say no to sciatica and other body pain.

 **Disclaimer: This content should not be considered medical advice and does not imply a doctor-patient relationship.